Prof. Gianni Profeta HomePage

 Present teaching activities are Mechanics and Thermodynamics,

-Laboratory of Computational Physics and Physics of Topological Insulators.
+Laboratory of Computational Physics and Physics of Quantum Materials.

 Contacts